Aaron98990/ways-of-the-game/goalkeeper.md

 [A goalkeeper initiates a deliberate trick to be able to handle the ball.
 The goalkeeper must be cautioned and play is restarted with an indirect free kick.](https://streamable.com/ohy4r)

 [A player initiates a deliberate trick for the goalkeeper to handle the ball.
 The player must be cautioned and play is restarted with an indirect free kick.](https://www.youtube.com/watch?v=cKIOhGtoFLI&t=9s)

+## Control with hand/arms

+Goaleeper in Control of the Ball with the Hands

+A go

+> A goalkeeper is considered to be in control of the ball with the hand(s) when:
+>
+> - the ball is between the hands or between the hand and any surface (e.g. ground, own body) or by touching it with any part of the hands or arms, except if the ball rebounds from the goalkeeper or the goalkeeper has made a save
+>
+> - holding the ball in the outstretched open hand
+>
+> - bouncing it on the ground or throwing it in the air

+> ## Boxing out the goalkeeper

+On corner kicks, players stand in front of the goalkeeper.

+## Is the goalkeeper protected too much?

+Some people will say that the goalkeeper is protected too much.
+In reality, referees are applying the rules.
+Goalkeepers will have greater playing distances than non-goal-keepers because they can catch / punt the ball with their hands.

+> Playing distance
+>
+> Distance to the ball which allows a player to touch the ball by extending the foot/leg or jumping or, for goalkeepers, jumping with arms extended.
+Distance depends on the physical size of the player
+>
+> Glossary